 Eddy: We have a question from Anisha in the chat.
 The question is: For someone new to marketing and branding in Singapore, what's the best way to learn about the landscape and understand consumer behaviour here?

 Andy: I can share my experience.
-I moved to Singapore from London five years ago, knowing nothing about the country except Changi Airport.
+I moved to Singapore from London five years ago, knowing very little about this red dot beyond how amazing Changi Airport was.
 To learn about my new home and find a job, I talked to as many people as possible.

 What surprised me was how many people in Singapore were willing to give me 30 minutes of their time.
 This might have been partly due to COVID, but it was amazing.